Former Brazil captain Socrates dies at 57

 Former Brazil coach Carlos Alberto Parreira, who trained Socrates with the national team in 1983-84, told Reuters: "He was the most intellectual of the players I worked with, intelligent, objective and he had opinions that were his own and firm about anything and mainly politics.

-Everything was decided by a vote of directors, technical staff and players.
-A similar approach to labour relations was being promoted by unions in the factories of Sao Paulo, South America's industrial heartland.
-Their strikes and protests were often met by the military government with billy clubs, arrests and torture.
+The team would send messages to the country's government by taking to the field with banners demanding 'Direct elections now' or "I want to vote for President'.

-The team would send messages to the country's government by taking to the field with banners demanding 'Direct elections now' or 'I want to vote for President'.
-While Brazil's military government ended in 1984, it didn't have direct elections until 1989.
+Socrates had a short and unhappy playing spell in Italy with Fiorentina and, shivering from the cold in a bizarre postscript to his career, also made a brief appearance in 2004 as a substitute for English minor league side Garforth Town.

-One of the main labour protest leaders in Sao Paulo at the time was a dedicated Corinthians supporter and Socrates fan.
+Latterly, he gave seminars about leadership and human relations while also practising as a doctor and working on a fiction book about the 2014 World Cup due to be held in Brazil.

-"Dr Socrates was a star on the field and a great friend.
-He was a model citizen (and) an example of intelligence and political consciousness, in addition to his immense talent as a professional footballer," former Brazilian president Luiz Inacio Lula da Silva said in a statement.
+Brazil's former President Lula said: "Dr. Socrates was a star on the field and a great friend.
+He was a model citizen (and) an example of intelligence and political consciousness, in addition to his immense talent as a professional footballer.

 "Socrates's generous contribution to Corinthians, football and Brazilian society will never be forgotten.
 In this moment of sadness, we offer our solidarity to the doctor's wife, family and friends," Lula, a lifelong Corinthians fan, said in a statement.

-(Additional reporting by Pedro Fonseca and Jeb Blount in Rio de Janeiro, writing by Rex Gowar in Buenos Aires and Jeb Blount in Rio de Janeiro, editing by John Mehaffey)
+(Additional reporting by Pedro Fonseca and Jeb Blount in Rio de Janeiro, writing by Rex Gowar in Buenos Aires, editing by Dave Thompson)